U.S. energy secretary hopes Mexico, Canada will help export American coal

 The West Coast Canadian province of British Columbia already exports some U.S. coal.
 If there was an agreement between Washington and Ottawa to boost shipments, the coal would likely be sent through Alberta to a port in British Columbia.

-Kenney’s office did not immediately respond to a request for comment about the talks.
 The office of Mexico’s Energy Secretary Rocio Nahle did not immediately respond to a request for comment.

 Trump’s administration has been trying to help coal mining companies which are suffering amid a glut of cheap natural gas.
 U.S. coal-fired electricity output last year fell to the lowest level since 1975.